HeitorSF5/Delivery-App/README.md

   This application is made to adapt to each dev's environment, and for that there are two `.env` files that must be adjusted accordingly.
 Inside each folder, `back-end` and `front-end`, there is a `.env.EXAMPLE` file included.
 These are made to be renamed into `.env` and edited so that they work on your environment:

-  - Front-End's **.env.EXAMPLE** : No changes should be necessary, simply rename the file appropriately to `.env`
+  - Front-End's **.env.EXAMPLE** : No changes should be necessary, simply rename the file appropriately to `.env`.

   - Back-End's **.env.EXAMPLE** : Two edits must be made on top of renaming the file to `.env`:
     - On *line 5* change the value **after** `MYSQL_USER=` to your MySQL Workbench's *username*.